ekristen/docker-index/README.md

 This is a functioning Docker Index that can be run independent of the Docker Registry software.

 # Important
-I just re-factored this entire application from Express.JS to Restify.
-I also implemented an endpoint manager (Restify Endpoints).
-Everything should be backwards compatible, but if you are running into issues please make sure to let me know and if you are looking for the original code, check out the v1.0 tag.

 I'm in the process of writing unit tests, and better documentation.
 I'm also working on writing API endpoints to facilitate the creation and management of user accounts too, so check by.

 The documentation below should still be accurate, but if you run into issues, please let me know.

+# New Command Line Tool
+With the latest code in master, there is now a command line tool that accompanies this index. https://github.com/ekristen/docker-index-cli The purpose of this tool is to easy the administration burden of the index.
+See https://github.com/ekristen/docker-index-cli/blob/master/README.md for more information.

 ## Requirements

 1. Docker
+2. Docker Registry
-2. Redis (this stores image and user information, you should run redis in a persistent mode that will meet your needs)
+3. Redis (this stores image and user information, you should run redis in a persistent mode that will meet your needs)

-## How to Use
+## Installation

 The best way to do this is to use docker all the way and to use host mounted volumes for configuration files OR build each app by checking out the code and changing the configuration files.